Deceptively easy gnocchi at home

 - Egg.
 This is essential to ensure the gnocchi dough holds together.
 Avoid substituting this with a vegan alternative.

-Boil and Peel
+Boil and peel the potatoes.

 Depending on how large the potatoes are, you’ll want to boil them for 25-30 minutes.
 If you slice them in half before adding them to the pot it will speed up the process.